 - curate a final group exhibition in spring 2026.

-This year-long journey is co-facilitated by the Agnes Etherington Art Centre, Modern Fuel Artist-Run Centre, and the Tett Centre for Creativity and Learning, and is designed to empower a small, passionate group of teen artists as they develop tools for future success in the arts.
+This year-long journey is co-facilitated by the Agnes Etherington Art Centre, Cultivate Art Commons, and Tett Centre for Creativity & Learning, and is designed to empower a small, passionate group of teen artists as they develop tools for future success in the arts.

 How to Apply:

-Applications are received through a Google Form and are due by 15 June 2025.
-You’ll be asked to submit:
+Applications are received through a Google Form and are due by July 21, 2025.
+Youโll be asked to submit:

 - basic personal information;